Malèna (film): Plot

-On 10 June 1940, in the small Sicilian town of Castelcutò, a teenage boy named Renato experiences three major events: Italy enters World War II; he receives a new bike; and he first sees the beautiful and sensual Malèna, who is the most desired young woman in town.
+On 10 June 1940, in the small Sicilian town of Castelcutò, a teenage boy named Renato experiences three major events: Italy enters World War II; he receives a new bicycle; and he first sees the beautiful and sensual Malèna, who is the most desired young woman in town.
 Her husband is in the armed forces fighting the British in Africa, and she lives alone.
 Because of her beauty and reclusiveness, she is an object of lust for all the town's men and of hatred for its women.
 She tends to her infirm father, but he rejects her after receiving an anonymous note slandering her.

-Renato becomes obsessed with Malena, spying on her in her house and stalking her when she leaves it.
+Renato becomes obsessed with Malèna, spying on her in her house and stalking her when she leaves it.
 To fuel his erotic fantasies, he steals some of her underwear from her clothes line.
 When his parents find it in his bedroom, they become upset and try to break his fixation.

 Malèna receives news that her husband has died in the war, adding grief to her isolation.
-The rumours around her only intensify after she allows an unmarried air force officer to visit her after dark.
-When she is denounced and put on trial, the officer sends testimony that he was nothing more than an occasional friend.
+The rumours around her only intensify after she allows an unmarried air force officer to visit her after dark and the officer has an altercation with the local dentist, who was also attempting to visit Malèna, outside her home.
+When she is denounced and put on trial for adultery, the officer, who has been sent away, sends testimony from abroad that he was nothing more than a fling.
 Malèna, though hurt by his betrayal, says nothing to condemn him.
-After her acquittal, Malèna's lawyer visits and rapes her.
+After her acquittal, Malèna's lawyer visits and rapes her, claiming that this is her payment for his legal services.
+He continues to proposition her and she continues to reject him.

 Renato resolves to protect Malèna, asking God and his saints to watch over her and performing little acts of vengeance against her detractors.
 He does not realise that, like the townspeople, he views Malèna as an object; he does not consider how Malèna herself feels.

 When the war reaches Sicily, the Allies bomb the town, killing Malèna's father.
-Now penniless, universally scorned, and unable to find work, Malèna turns to prostitution.
+Now penniless, universally scorned, unable to find work, and refused the sale of food by the townsfolk, Malèna turns to prostitution.
 Many townsfolk are happy to see her diminished position.
 When Nazi forces occupy the town, Malèna dyes her hair blonde and becomes a favorite of the German soldiers, increasing the townspeople's resentment of her.
 When Renato sees Malèna with two German soldiers, he faints.
 His mother believes it is demonic possession, taking him to a priest for exorcism, but his father takes him to the town brothel.
 There he fantasises that the prostitute he has sex with is Malèna.